caraz22/visual-studio/README.md

 Text-based spin off game of Stardew Valley fully coded in C++.

 editing this to see if i can commit and push

+editing this again to make sure i can pull